jconorgrogan/Informational-Constructivism/README.md

 # Informational Constructivism

-When thinking about **anything** (reality, a system, a state), there are fundamentally three ways it can be with respect to differences or distinctions:
+When thinking about **anything** (reality, a system, a state), there are fundamentally three ways it could ever be with respect to differences or distinctions:

 **A) Absolutely No Difference (S₀)**
 *Pure, perfect sameness everywhere.
 Nothing is distinct from anything else.*